This guide is designed to help students select a computer system for use while attending the UNL College of Law.

 - Productivity Software: Microsoft Office 2010 software suite for Windows, or Microsoft Office 2011 For Mac software suite for Macintosh, are available from the UNL Computer & Phone Shop at an extremely discounted price to current UNL students.

 If you prefer an Open-Source alternative, you can also use compatible software such as OpenOffice or LibreOffice, that allows you to save files in a .DOC format.
 Google Drive (Formerly Google Docs) is another reliable, free alternative.

 - College of Law will provide you with a USB speakerphone, which includes a speaker and an echo-cancelling microphone.
 (Plantronics Calisto 420)

 - You must provide a laptop of sufficient power to run Adobe Connect videoconferencing software.
-Most modern computers should handle this - we recommend a dual-core processor and at least 2 GB of RAM memory.
+Most modern computers should handle this - we recommend a minimum of a dual-core processor and at least 4 GB of RAM memory.

 - Your laptop must have a built-in camera, or you must provide a USB-connected web camera, in order to share your video with the College of Law class session in progress.

-If you do not have a web camera, we recommend the Microsoft LifeCam Studio due to its' high video quality and sharp, crisp image.
+- If you do not have a web camera, we recommend purchasing the Microsoft LifeCam Studio due to its' high video quality and sharp, crisp image.

 General Information for Entering Students

 If you anticipate buying a new computer before starting law school, you may want to consider buying a laptop.
 Some professors make materials available on the web, and students may find it useful to access these materials during class.
 At minimum, all students are expected to have a well-maintained laptop computer that they can use for their exams during each final exam period.